Generation Alpha: Demographics

-Education is one of the most important determinants of fertility.
-The more educated a woman is, the later she tends to have children, and fewer of them.
+Education is commonly cited as one of the most important determinants.
+The more educated a person is, the fewer children they have, and the later the age is in which they have children.
 At the same time, global average life expectancy has risen from 52 in 1960 to 72 in 2017.
 Higher interest in education brings about an environment in which mortality rates fall, which in turn increases population density.
-All these factors reduce fertility, as does cultural transmission.
-Increasing immigration is problematic, while policies that encourage people to have more children rarely succeed.
-Moreover, immigration is not an option at the global level.

 Half of the human population lived in urban areas in 2007, and this figure became 55% in 2019.
 If the current trend continues, it will reach two thirds by the middle of the century.
-A direct consequence of urbanization is falling fertility.
-In rural areas, children can be considered an asset, that is, additional labor.
-But in the cities, children are a burden.
-Moreover, urban women demand greater autonomy and exercise more control over their fertility.
-In mid-2019 the United Nations estimated that the human population will reach about 9.7 billion by 2050, a downward revision from an older projection to account for the fact that fertility has been falling faster than previously thought in the developing world.
+A direct consequence of urbanization is a falling birth rate.
+People in urban environments demand greater autonomy and exercise more control over their bodies.
+In mid-2019, the United Nations estimated that the human population will reach about 9.7 billion by 2050, a downward revision from an older projection to account for faster falling fertility rates in the developing world.
 The global annual rate of growth has been declining steadily since the late twentieth century, dropping to about one percent in 2019.
 By the late 2010s, 83 of the world's countries had sub-replacement fertility.

-During the early to mid-2010s, more babies were born to Christian mothers than to those of any other religion in the world, reflecting the fact that Christianity remained the most popular religion in existence.
-However, it was Muslims who had a faster rate of growth.
+During the early to mid-2010s, more babies were born to Christian families than to those of any other religion in the world, while Muslims had a faster rate of growth.
 About 33% of the world's babies were born to Christians who made up 31% of the global population between 2010 and 2015, compared to 31% to Muslims, whose share of the human population was 24%.
-During the same period, the religiously unaffiliated (including atheists and agnostics) made up 16% of the population but gave birth to only 10% of the world's children.
+During the same period, the religiously unaffiliated (including atheists and agnostics) made up 16% of the population and gave birth to 10% of the world's children.

 Economic trends and prospects

-Effects of intensifying assortative mating—the tendency to seek out mates with similar characteristics to one's own, such as income level and educational attainment—in the early twenty-first century will likely be seen in the next generation, as parental income and educational level are positively correlated with children's success.
+Effects of intensifying wealth inequality in the early twenty-first century is expected to be seen in the next generation, as parental income and educational level are positively correlated with children's success.
 In the United States, children from families in the highest income quintile are the most likely to live with married parents (94% in 2018), followed by children of the middle class (74%) and the bottom quintile (35%).